realh/roxterm/README.md

     --master-charset UTF-8 --localized-charset UTF-8
 ```

+This tool is only intended to be run once to import an existing translation
+into the po4a workflow.
+Work with the generated .po file from then on.
+All the
+translations will be labelled as "fuzzy" to ensure they are reviewed.

 #### Creating a po file from scratch

 Simply create a new empty .po file in `po/xhtml` with your language code as its